Sakthi27-GS/QA-Engineer-Job-Support/README.md

 # QA-Engineer-Job-Support

-QA Engineer Job Support offers personalized guidance for QA professionals, covering manual and automation testing, test case creation, defect tracking, Selenium, and real-time project assistance.
-Enhance your skills, solve work challenges, and accelerate your QA career with expert support.
+[QA Engineer Job Support](https://intellimindz.com/qa-engineer-job-support/) provides personalized assistance for QA professionals seeking to excel in their roles.
+Get help with manual and automation testing, test case creation, defect tracking, Selenium, and real-time project guidance to boost your career and skills.